Studying at the Faculty through ERASMUS

 How do I enroll in the School of Pharmacy?

-1. To ensure that your arrival is as smooth as possible, please submit a fully completed ERASMUS application to the Faculty’s Office of International Relations (Ms. Fleur Lorrain):
+1. To ensure that your arrival is as smooth as possible, you must submit a fully completed ERASMUS application to the faculty’s Office of International Relations (BRI) (Ms. Fleur Lorrain):

 2. Upon your arrival, you must schedule an appointment with Ms. Fleur Lorrain at the BRI.
 Please bring the following documents to this appointment: